Barclays PLC

 ISSUES

-However, in April 2021, Barclays was reportedly serving as the lead underwriter for a $634 million bond sale that would provide financing for GEO Group to build new prisons in Alabama.
-Following public pressure, Barclays pulled out of the bond agreement later in April.
-This move caused the bond sale to fall apart and has forced Alabama lawmakers to consider alternate funding sources, including requesting federal funding from the American Rescue Plan, as was reportedly discussed in a June meeting of Alabama lawmakers.
-In July, the Alabama Department of Corrections sent a letter to the U.S. Treasury Department asking for infrastructure projects related to prisons to be eligible for federal Covid relief funding.
+In 2021, Barclays also served as the lead underwriter of a $634 million bond sale that would provide financing for GEO Group to build new prisons in Alabama, despite the bank's 2019 announcement.
+Following public pressure, Barclays pulled out of the deal.
+The move caused the bond sale to fall apart and forced Alabama lawmakers to consider alternate funding for the project, including requesting federal funding from the American Rescue Plan.
+In July 2022, Alabama closed a $509 million bond deal—reportedly underwritten by two private financial services firms, Stephens Inc. and the Frazier Lanier Company—to help build two new state prisons.

 Economic Activism Highlights